alasca-association/tarook/docs/misc/dualstack.rst

 connectivity between the cluster nodes.
 As we are deploying on top of OpenStack, we need to adjust Terraform to fulfill the prerequisites.

-For Pods to be able to connect to the outside world over IPv6, there must be IPv6 connectivity from the cluster nodes to the outside world.
+In order for pods to be reachable from the outside world over IPv6 the cluster nodes must provide this IPv6 connectivity.
-However, f1a does not support IPv6.
-Because we need IPv6 connectivity of the cluster nodes, we need to enable DualStack-Support for the underlying OpenStack nodes via Terraform.
+This is enabled with the dual stack support option and rolled out on the underlying OpenStack nodes via Terraform.

 `Enabling a DualStack network <https://docs.openstack.org/neutron/latest/admin/config-ipv6.html>`__ in OpenStack requires: